 Of course, you can speed up your learning by taking sales courses, reading sales books, joining social communities, or even getting a part-time sales job to learn from someone who’s been selling for decades.

-However you choose to do it, money and time you invest in learning how to sell will be some of the best time and money you can spend on your freelance business.
+However you choose to do it, money and time you invest in learning how to sell and send cold emails for jobs will be some of the best time and money you can spend on your freelance business.

 I can almost guarantee it’ll be the top contributing factor to finding bigger, better freelance clients.